uncor3/storyteller-challenge/templates/DECISIONS.md

 ## Data handling (duplicates, missing fields, out‑of‑order minutes)

+- I handled duplicates by keeping a set of seen ids and skipping any event with an id that has already been seen, all filtering happens in a single loop

 - I validated `matchInfo` and `messages` separately, it's more work but this way if `matchInfo` is valid, some invalid `messages` are ok we can just drop them instead of dropping the whole thing for a couple invalid `messages`,

 - In provided story.schema.json `pack_id` was required but `story_id` was declared I fixed it